 Recently a few EU countries have shown an interest in exploring the possibilities for large-scale extraction of shale gas.
 According to EIA (2011) some EU countries hold considerable reserves of technically recoverable shale gas.
 A recent survey by AEAT (2012) of the current knowledge of CH4 emissions from shale gas extraction shows that uncertainty in emissions is still very high.
-The PRIMES (2016) Reference scenario for energy does not include shale gas extraction in the future projections.
-Therefore all CH4 emissions from future gas production in the EU are in this scenario estimated using emission factors for conventional gas extraction.
+The PRIMES (2018) energy scenario does not include shale gas extraction in future projections.
+Therefore all CH4 emissions from future gas production in the EU are estimated using emission factors for conventional gas extraction.